5 travel essentials your phone can replace

 Let’s briefly go back to the start of your vacation (or work trip).
 PackPoint is free for Android and iOS and helps you work out exactly what you need in your suitcase, based on your destination and expected weather conditions.
 In other words, it’ll help you avoid packing more wooly sweaters than you need.
 With a premium purchase (a one-off fee of $3) you can connect TripIt and Evernote, and customize your packing lists.

-We should also mention the wealth of mobile games available for Android and iOS, all of which can be easily found through the respective app stores on your device.
+We should also mention the wealth of mobile games available for Android and iOS, all of which you can find through the respective app stores on your device.
 How does this help you travel light?
 Well, you might be able to leave the Nintendo Switch or Scrabble board at home if you’ve got enough games to entertain you.
 A digital copy of Scrabble, for example, is free for Android and iOS and lets you play against friends of your choosing.

 At least some of the suggestions we’ve come up with should prove useful in lightening the load for your next trip, but don’t forget you can also use your phone to look for cheaper travel deals and get around easily while you’re away from home.
 Just make sure you don’t lose your smartphone along the way.